aplater/soc2-compliance/policies/password.md

     i.
 User and machine-generated password must:
       * Contain at least 10 characters or as many as the system permits it.
       * Be composed of alphanumeric characters.
-      * Avoid repetitive and sequential characters.
+      * Avoid using repetitive and sequential characters.
-      * Avoid dictionary and context-specific words.
+      * Avoid using dictionary and context-specific words.
-      * Not be included in a database of previously [breached passwords](https://haveibeenpwned.com/Passwords).
+      * Not be included in a database of previously (see https://haveibeenpwned.com/Passwords).

 a. *Password protection*